anybodesign/fs-company/readme.txt

 # FS Company

-A WordPress Theme made with From Scratch by Thomas Villain
+A WordPress Child Theme of FS-Blog for your company.
+Made with From Scratch, a starter theme by Thomas Villain